 If you ask people what’s wrong with today’s approach to hearing the voice of employees, they say it’s too infrequent, it’s cumbersome, and by the time information is shared feedback's become irrelevant.
 The processes take a lot of effort, and result in negligible impact.

-Five ways to evolve the employee voice mindset in your organization
+Here are five ways to evolve the employee voice mindset at your organization.

 A prime example of this evolutionary employee voice approach is Trimble, a multinational corporation representing 120 organizations and over 47 products and services.
 Their 11,000 employees are located across 50 countries.